nattyix/nattyix/README.md

 I like making things I don't yet know how to make.

-My interests tend to wander between AI, software, computer vision, data, and whatever else catches my attention.
+My interests tend to wander between AI, software, computer vision, data, computer networks and whatever else catches my attention.
 I'm usually somewhere between “I wonder if this would work” and “well, now I have to find out.”

 <p align="center">
   <a href="https://github.com/nattyix">GitHub</a> ·